edwaldkeeley/python-fastapi-starter/README.md

 - **Live reload:** Docker Compose is set up for hot reload with `uvicorn --reload`.
 - **DB wait:** Uses `wait-for-it.sh` to ensure the app starts only after the database is ready.
+- **DRY code:** Logger, DB query, and checker utilities keep the codebase clean and maintainable.

 ---